DagHjermann/Elveovervakning/README.md

     - Using ggplot2 for maps
     - 2021: script does the label placement
     - 2022: label placement mostly done in Inkscape (can be copied from map to map, though)
+    - For the post-processing in Inkscape, see "Appendix"

 * Script 07c - map for Results chapter ("pies" with labels)
     - Similar to 07b but adding pies